skijit/notes/music/misc-production/gain-staging.md

     - **Digital Electronics**
         - its the same as the quantization noise
         - noise introduced by rounding off analog values to the value which can be represented by the given bit-depth
-        - There are reallty two digital noise floors to consider:
+        - There are really two digital noise floors to consider:
             - Noise floor from the ADC process  (SQNR for 24 bits)
             - Noise floor from the internal computations:
                 - Your daw will use 32bit or 64bit floating point numbers which give it additional headroom